It's reported that up to 17% of all hospitalized patients in the US will experience an adverse event during a hospital stay.1

 Respiratory rate is the #1 vital sign indicator.3

 70% of patients with circulatory arrest also experience respiratory problems 8 hours before episodes.4

-Continuous vital sign monitoring provides early indication of deterioration, producing just the right mount of clinical data to keep patients safe.
+Continuous vital sign monitoring provides early indication of deterioration, producing just the right amount of clinical data to keep patients safe.

 Early Detection Enables Rapid Proactive Response

 EarlySense's vital signs monitoring provides contact-free, continuous monitoring of heart rate (HR), respiratory rate (RR) and motion to allow clinicians more opportunities to prevent patient deterioration.

 Early detection of patient deterioration empowers clinicians to apply more effective intervention.

 Continuous monitoring displays vital signs trending, which facilitates rapid response to clinical deterioration.

 Vitals signs are updated twice a second and trended for 7 days, providing a full picture of patient's health and alerting RNs to changes.